SUPPORTING COMMUNITY NEED

 As the impact of the COVID-19 pandemic on towns and cities across the UK intensifies, the need to link business support to community need has never been more urgent.

-- To offer help to business visit the COVID-19 Business Response online platform
+- To offer help visit the Matching platform

 - To request support for a community call our 24-hour hotline T: 0141 285 3821

-- Read about the impact the National Business Response Network is having.
+- Read about the impact of the National Business Response Network

-Support for the nations and regions of the UK
+Support for business, communities and employers across the UK

 Looking after the health and wellbeing of employees from coping with anxiety to overcoming loneliness.